gscales/Exch-Rest/Samples/CalendaringExamples.md

-# Calendaring Documenation and Examples
+# Calendaring Documentation and Examples

 The Exch-Rest module contains the following Calendaring Cmdlets can help peform one of many calendaring operations